qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 -->

-There are various cases in which we need the search capabilities and each of those cases will have different requirements.
+There are various cases in which we need search capabilities and each of those cases will have some different requirements.
 Therefore, there is not just one strategy to rule them all, and some different tools may fit us better.
 Text search itself might be roughly divided into multiple specializations like: